 - Vespa velutina is a day flying species which, unlike the European hornet, ceases activity at dusk

-If you think you have seen one take a picture and email it with details of where you saw it and your contact information to the Non Native Species Secretariat - for more information go to their website.
+If you think you have seen an Asian Hornet take a picture and email it with details of where you saw it and your contact information to the Non Native Species Secretariat - for more information go to their website.

 If it is safe to do so,you can send in a sample to the National Bee Unit for examination to confirm identity.
 However, do not under any circumstances disturb or provoke an active hornets’ nest.